Join Brent Symphony Orchestra

 Dates: Approximately 8 rehearsals before each concert, following academic terms.
 We have fewer rehearsals for our winter and family concerts.

-Unlike many other orchestras we do not have fixed string seats and our wind players are all co-principals.
-We rotate violins between 1sts and 2nds every concert, and our wind players often change seats between concert pieces.
+Unlike many other orchestras, we do not have fixed string seats, and our wind players are all co-principals.
+We rotate violins between 1sts and 2nds at every concert, and our wind players often switch seats between pieces.

-Whilst your first term will be free, we do charge a membership fee, and offer a discount if this is paid promptly in the term or annually all up front.
+If you join the Brent Symphony Orchestra, your first term will be free.
+After that, we charge a small membership fee, and offer a discount if this is paid promptly in the term or annually, all up front.

-As well as playing music together, we enjoy a very strong social scene which includes post-rehearsal drinks and regular nights out.
-Our age range is wide with some people just having left university and a few well into retirement.
+As well as playing music together, we enjoy a very strong social scene, including post-rehearsal drinks and regular nights out.
+Our age range is wide, with some people just having left university and a few well into retirement.

 Frequently Asked Questions